academictorrents/academictorrents-docs/docs/faq.md

 ## Transmission HTTP Response code 0 (No Response)

-This error seems to be associated with an erroneous default IPv6 configuration in Transmission cause the client to make requests incorrectly.
+This error seems to be associated with an erroneous default IPv6 configuration in Transmission causing the client to make requests incorrectly.
 The steps to fix this problem are as follows:

-Shut down transmission-daemon
-Edit the settings.json file (default location: /etc/transmission-daemon/settings.json)
+Shut down transmission-daemon (service transmission-daemon stop) Edit the settings.json file (default location: /etc/transmission-daemon/settings.json)

 Change "bind-address-ipv6": "fe80::",
 to "bind-address-ipv6": "::",

-Restart transmission
+Restart transmission (service transmission-daemon start)